BSF enhances border vigil in Punjab amid frequent Pakistani drone movements under fog cover | Law-Order

 - India

-''We have increased patrolling and 'nakas' (checkpoints) and BSF (Border Security Force) personnel are alert to thwart any bid by smugglers,'' said a senior agency official.
+''We have increased patrolling and 'nakas' (checkpoints) and BSF (Border Security Force) personnel are alert to thwart any bid by smugglers,'' said a senior official of the force.

 A Punjab Police official said the movement of over 200 Pakistani drones had been recorded near the international border this year.